SixSq/sixsq.github.io/blog/discover/_posts/2019-11-08-blog-what-is-edge-computing.md

 ### Edge Computing at SixSq

 Coming from a cloud computing background, we have long realised that the benefits of cloud computing could be miniaturised into a platform now called edge computing.
-Our NuvlaBox is a hyperconverged solution delivering a generic solution to implement edge computing.
-The example above on smart lighting is our latest fully integrated solution developed in partnership with Schréder.
+Our NuvlaEdge software creates a hyperconverged edge computing solution.
+The example above on smart lighting is a fully integrated solution developed in partnership with Schréder.
 Our direction of travel will lead us to more miniaturisation to enable further smart city and Industry 4.0.
 Keep posted!

 If you have any comments or questions about this topic, don't hesitate to get in touch with the SixSq team.